Grand Rapids Griffins: Ottawa Senators affiliation and joining the AHL (1999–2002)

 Late in the 1998–99 season, general manager Bob McNamara on numerous occasions discussed an affiliation agreement with Rick Dudley, the first-year general manager of the Ottawa Senators.
 Dudley considered other franchises, and left the Senators before a deal was in place, but his replacement, Marshall Johnston, ultimately chose Grand Rapids.
 The two-year agreement called for the assignment of twelve Senators prospects to the Griffins each year. "[T]he most significant reason we've pursued this is because we want to win a championship", said McNamara.
 Griffins co-owner Dan DeVos echoed that sentiment: "This decision was not based on a financial analysis.
 Our intent was to improve our record."

 In June 2001, the IHL ceased operations.
-The Griffins were among six IHL teams admitted to the American Hockey League (AHL) at that time.
+The Griffins were among six IHL teams admitted to the American Hockey League (AHL) for the following season.
 Because the AHL did not allow owners to control multiple teams (unlike the IHL), the DeVos family's other IHL teams (the Orlando Solar Bears and Kansas City Blades) were forced to fold.

 Detroit Red Wings affiliation (2002–present)

 On January 24, 2002, the Griffins and Detroit Red Wings held a joint press conference at The B.O.B. in downtown Grand Rapids to announce a five-year affiliation agreement (2002–03 to 2006–07).
 Red Wings general manager Ken Holland and assistant GM Jim Nill were present for the announcement, which was made before an overflow crowd of media and sponsors.
 Terms of the affiliation called for the Red Wings to supply a minimum of thirteen players to the Griffins each season.
-The majority of the Griffins' roster is Detroit prospects and draft picks.
+Since then, Red Wings prospects and draft picks have made up a majority of the Griffins' roster.

-Located in-state only two hours from Detroit, the Griffins gave the Red Wings what they had sought after for years—a local AHL affiliate.
-The previous affiliate, the Adirondack Red Wings, despite its relatively successful run in the AHL (four Calder Cups) was considered too far away for the preferences of Red Wings management, and back-and-forth player assignments.
+Located in-state only two hours from Detroit along Interstate 96, the Griffins gave the Red Wings what they had sought after for years—a local AHL affiliate.
+The previous affiliate, the Adirondack Red Wings, despite a relatively successful run in the AHL (four Calder Cups) were located over 650 miles from Detroit.
+This was too far away for the preferences of Red Wings management, as it made back-and-forth player assignments difficult.
 For this reason, the NHL Red Wings suspended the AHL Red Wings franchise with the intent of moving it to Toledo, Ohio, just a short distance from Detroit.
 These plans never materialized, so that AHL franchise stayed dormant for three years until being sold and reactivated as the San Antonio Rampage.
 Since 1991–92 (with the exception of the 2000 and 2007–08 and 2008–09), Detroit has had an ECHL affiliate, who have been very successful, in Toledo, named the Storm and later the Walleye that have been able to feed players into Grand Rapids, with some of them making it up to the NHL and even Detroit.
+For their part, the Griffins have been keen to push their ties to the Red Wings, branding as "Hockeytown West."